-Jill Chonody, associate professor for the School of Social Work, was selected to be a Fulbright specialist in Jönköping, Sweden this May by the J. William Fulbright Foreign Scholarship Board, where she hosted a series of workshops and lectures on aging and how to improve student interest in gerontological practices.
+Jill Chonody, associate professor for the School of Social Work, has been selected to be a Fulbright specialist in Jönköping, Sweden, this May by the J. William Fulbright Foreign Scholarship Board.
+There, she will host a series of workshops and lectures on aging and how to improve student interest in gerontological practices.

-Chonody was hosted by Jönköping University in Sweden, where she worked closely with the Institute for Gerontology (IFG).
-The IFG carries out research and education for the scientific study of old age based on biological, psychological, social and lifecycle perspectives.
-Here, Chonody conducted two student guest lectures: “Perspectives on Age and Aging: How Ageism Influences Practice” and “The Determinants of Aging: The World Health Organization’s Model.”
+Chonody will be hosted by Jönköping University in Sweden, where she will be working closely with the Institute for Gerontology.
+The institute carries out research and education for the scientific study of old age based on biological, psychological, social and lifecycle perspectives.
+While there, Chonody will conduct two student guest lectures: “Perspectives on Age and Aging: How Ageism Influences Practice” and “The Determinants of Aging: The World Health Organization’s Model.”

-While in Sweden, Chonody also presented at the Geriatrics European Region Congress 2019 conference held by the International Association of Gerontology and Geriatrics.
-Chonody’s poster presentation was an overview of the study, “How can student interest in gerontological practice be improved?: A systematic review of the literature and results of one pedagogical intervention.”
+While in Sweden, Chonody also will be presenting at the Geriatrics European Region Congress 2019 conference held by the International Association of Gerontology and Geriatrics.
+Chonody’s poster presentation is an overview of the study, “How can student interest in gerontological practice be improved?: A systematic review of the literature and results of one pedagogical intervention.”

-The study explored strategies that can be used in health and social service curriculum to improve student interest in working with older adults in disciplines such as social work, nursing, and medicine.
+The study explores strategies that can be used in health and social service curricula to improve student interest in working with older adults in disciplines such as social work, nursing and medicine.
 Chonody first conducted a systematic literature review and found that academic interventions incorporated into the course helped to improve student knowledge and interest in gerontological practices.
 The most successful of these strategies involved a combination of information with an experimental activity (e.g., community service with older people).

-In this presentation, Chonody also presented the results of an exploratory study that used photography to help students examine their beliefs about age and aging.
-Results suggested that this approach along with course content, helped students process their views on aging and changed their attitudes towards the topic.
-Thus, Chonody concluded that these approaches can facilitate change and perhaps increase the number of gerontological helping professionals.
+In this presentation, Chonody also will present the results of an exploratory study that used photography to help students examine their beliefs about age and aging.
+Results suggested that this approach, along with course content, helped students process their views on aging and changed their attitudes towards the topic.
+Chonody concluded that these approaches can facilitate change and perhaps increase the number of gerontological helping professionals.